Speeding up a slow loading website

 The speed that your website loads at impacts user experience and your page ranking.
 If your site is slow to load you also increase the chance that the user will go elsewhere.
+This is even more of an issue with users that are viewing your site on a mobile device, and who may not be on a fast connection.

 Luckily, there are a number of ways that you can improve the speed of your website without too much effort or technical knowledge.